ibm-cloud-docs/citrix-daas/about.md

 11. Cloud connector plug-in waits for completion log.

 ### Volume Worker and Logging
-{: #cvad-vpc-volume-worker-logging}
+{: #citrix-daas-vpc-volume-worker-logging}

 Some PaaS services are not available in all regions.
 The volume worker manager runs in {{site.data.keyword.openwhisk}} which is not available in br-sao, ca-tor, or jp-osa.
 To provide the volume worker in the br-sao, ca-tor, or jp-osa regions, the volume worker manager is deployed in an {{site.data.keyword.openwhisk_short}} instance residing in a nearby region:

 * For br-sao and ca-tor, us-east is used.
 * For jp-osa, jp-tok is used.

 Where the volume worker manager is deployed affects logging for those deployments.
-In order to receive the volume worker manager logs in these regions, the customer must configure a {{site.data.keyword.la_full}} instance in us-east for br-sao and ca-tor {{site.data.keyword.cvad_short}} deployments and in jp-tok for a deployment in jp-osa.
+In order to receive the volume worker manager logs in these regions, the customer must configure a {{site.data.keyword.la_full}} instance in us-east for br-sao and ca-tor Citrix DaaS deployments and in jp-tok for a deployment in jp-osa.

 ## Related information
-{: #cvad-related-info}
+{: #citrix-daas-related-info}

-For more information about {{site.data.keyword.cvad_short}} service, see [Citrix documentation](https://docs.citrix.com/en-us/citrix-virtual-apps-desktops-service){: external}.
+For more information about the {{site.data.keyword.cvad_short}} service, see [Citrix documentation](https://docs.citrix.com/en-us/citrix-virtual-apps-desktops-service){: external}.